Foxboron/ssh-tpm-agent/README.md

 SSH agent for TPM
 =================

-`ssh-tpm-agent` is a ssh-agent that allows keys to be created by the Trusted Platform Module (TPM), sealed outside of it, for authentication towards ssh servers.
+`ssh-tpm-agent` is a ssh-agent compatible agent that allows keys to be created by the Trusted Platform Module (TPM) for authentication towards ssh servers.

+TPM sealed keys are private keys created inside the Trusted Platform Module (TPM) and sealed in `.tpm` suffixed files.
+They are bound to the hardware they where produced on and can't be transferred to other machines.

 This allows one to utilize a native client instead of having to side load existing PKCS11 libraries into the ssh-agent and/or ssh client.